pandas-dev/pandas/doc/source/user_guide/10min.rst

 between pandas and NumPy: **NumPy arrays have one dtype for the entire array, while pandas DataFrames have one dtype per column**.
 When you call :meth:`DataFrame.to_numpy`, pandas will find the NumPy dtype that can hold *all* of the dtypes in the DataFrame.
-This may end up being ``object``, which requires casting every value to a Python object.
+This may end up being an ``object``, which requires casting every value to a Python object.

 For ``df``, our :class:`DataFrame` of all floating-point values,